richpeck/engine_demo/readme.md

 ├── other stuff
 ```

-Each object is invoked within the context of the Engine --> IE "$engine = Engine.new; $player = $engine.player.new"
+Each object is invoked within the context of the Engine --> IE "$engine = Engine.new; $player = $engine.player.new".

-The point is to initialize the engine and within that instance, create a new instance of a player, world etc
+The point is to initialize the engine and within that instance, create a new instance of a player, world etc.

+--

+# Engine

+The main ingress point into the app is the `Engine` class.

+This is invoked in the HTML page and is designed to handle user inputs.